priendeau/Fnct.d/README.rst

 This switches is also implicit switche, if no one is called between --get, --list, ( --set  in later version ), --stopservices or even --help; --startservices will take effect.
-Belong to if-n-elif clause or BodyFunc controller specified at the end of a Fnct.D services/function, it should mandatory call __start_services() sub function or should have a first sub-function being called or it should remain  between --start-services switche detection inside if-n-elif, which is big and not correctly formed.
+Belong to an  [ if / elif / n-elif / fi ] clause or BodyFunc controller specified at the end of a Fnct.D services/function, it should mandatory call __start_services() sub function or should have a first sub-function being called or it should remain  between --start-services switche detection inside [ if / elif / n-elif / fi ], which is big and not correctly formed.
 You may loose your point of view calling everything that have not less than 5 line of code inside an if-n-elif clause from your first function.

 -------------